skylight-hq/skylight.digital/pages/brand/identity/colors.md

 <div class="col-md-4" markdown="1">
 ## Primary palette

 The Skylight brand mainly uses blue, gray, and light yellow.
 The blue is the accent color for the gray text.
-The light ochre is a tertiary color that is used for backgrounds.
+The light ochre is a tertiary color used for backgrounds.
 </div>
 </div>